CDC was pressured 'from the top down' to change coronavirus testing guidance, official says - Local News 8

 In a statement to CNN, HHS Assistant Secretary Brett Giroir said: “This Guidance has been updated to reflect current evidence and best public health practices, and to further emphasize using CDC-approved prevention strategies to protect yourself, your family, and the most vulnerable of all ages.”

 HHS has not specified what change in “current evidence” may have driven the change.
-Giroir is expected to address these issues at a briefing Wednesday afternoon.
+In a call with reporters Wednesday afternoon, Giroir said the update to the CDC guidelines on testing was deliberated and approved last week.

+“This was discussed at the last task force meeting and approved, I think that was Thursday of last week,” Giroir told CNN’s Jeremy Diamond on the call.
+“We posted this on Monday morning.”

+Giroir said in the call that the updated CDC guidelines were written by multiple authors, adding that he, Fauci, Dr. Deborah Birx and Dr. Stephen Hahn, the commissioner of the Food and Drug Administration, worked on the updated guidelines.

 But the new directive also lines up with a trend in policy and rhetoric from the White House.
 President Donald Trump has repeatedly suggested the US should do less testing.

-Note: This story has been updated with comments from Dr. Anthony Fauci.